 But while forecasting the weather is far from flawless, meteorology has saved countless lives by allowing scientists to predict where destructive weather will strike and warning people ahead of time.
 Your five-day forecast may not be perfect, but neither is our understanding of the complex array of movements that fill the atmosphere we live in.

-Explore the links on the next page to learn more about the weather.
+Explore the links below to learn more about the weather.